-I had an epiphany today, and not a wonderful one either.
-It was actually a bit disappointing, to tell the truth.
+I had an epiphany today, and not a wonderful one.
+It was actually a bit disappointing.

 My Philosophy: If you have enough nice big perennials, the weeds won’t have any room to grow!

-I was outdoors this morning, working up a flowerbed, and as I spaded, pulled out stray grass and weeds, and worked up the dirt, it dawned on me that I really hate gardening.
+I was outdoors this morning, working up a flowerbed.
+As I spaded, pulled out stray grass and weeds, and worked up the dirt, it dawned on me that I really don’t enjoy gardening.
 Continue reading ““Keep Your Knees Dirty””→

 A funny thing has happened to my daughter’s children.
 It would appear that they’ve fallen in love with their great-grandparents.
 The older I get, the more I realize how unique it is that these kids should even know their great-grandparents, let alone have more than a passing interest in them.
 At the same time, my heart breaks with those who have lost their own parents, and I feel a certain amount of guilt that I still have both of mine.